protonemedia/laravel-splade-docs/x-defer.md

 If you want to watch all form data, you may pass `form.$all` to the `watch-value` attribute.

-## Async templates
+## Async templates and Rehydration

 If you want to load sections of your template asynchronously, check out the [Lazy Loading](/lazy-loading.md) section.
+There's also a [Rehydrate Component](/x-rehydrate.md) to reload a section of your Blade template.